ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

 ## App

-To customize the outer most wrapping HTML of your pages, create an _app.html_ file.
+To customize the outer most wrapping HTML of your layouts, create an _app.html_ file.
 Like a page layout, this will just be another HTML document and a `<page-outlet></page-outlet>` placeholder that can be used to position where the content from the processed page layout will appear.

 As with Page layouts, App layouts are just HTML: